 Board, Committees & Staff

 CCVA is governed by a board of individuals with extensive experience in the field of volunteerism and volunteer resources management, many of whom bring the perspectives of a number of the large national/international organizations which support this field.
-The board also includes those who have earned the CVA and CAVS credentials.
+The board includes those who have earned the CVA and CAVS credentials.

 Jennifer R. Bennett, CVA